 Everyone working on the Programme is required to complete training and, as part of the induction, to confirm their awareness of what constitutes fraud, bribery and theft.
-Records of training are kept and monitored.

 Review

 This policy is reviewed annually, over the life of the Restoration and Renewal Programme, or more frequently if there is a specific legislative, regulatory or service requirement or a change in practice.